Updating your Beneficiary Information (active members)

 Active members of PSERS can update and/or change beneficiary information anytime they wish through the PSERS Member Self-Service (MSS) Portal.
 You may also submit a

 Nomination of Beneficiaries (PSRS-187) (PDF) form to PSERS.
 The most recently received form will supersede all previous forms.

 You should keep your beneficiary information up to date to ensure that benefits are paid according to your wishes.
 If you do not name a beneficiary or if your named beneficiary predeceases you, your benefit is paid to your estate.
 PSERS benefits paid to your beneficiary are exempt from state and local taxes if the beneficiary resides in Pennsylvania.
 Benefits paid to your estate are taxable for state and local purposes upon being distributed from the estate.
 Both direct payments to your beneficiary and payments to your estate are subject to federal taxes.

 Different rules apply to retired members when updating beneficiary information.
-If you chose Maximum Single Life Annuity or Option 1 retirement option, you may change your beneficiary information by submitting a new
+If you chose Maximum Single Life Annuity or Option 1 retirement option, you may change your beneficiary information through the MSS Portal or by submitting a new

 Nomination of Beneficiaries (PSRS-187) (PDF) form.